How To Endanger Brand Equity Through Research

 In Bangladesh, marketing research often endangers brand equity rather than increase it.
-Consumer validation of brand ideas through research could be dangerous for a brand, if such tools are used irresponsibly or ineptly.
-Many organizations spend considerable human and financial resources to acquire customer and consumer insights to ensure well informed decision making.
-Through experience their marketing teams learn how to interpret and use those insights effectively to strengthen brand equity.
-I have come across inexperienced Brand Managers misusing research while trying to determine future direction for the brand.
-This is dangerous for the brand equity on many levels.
+Consumer validation of brand ideas through research could be dangerous for a brand if such tools are used irresponsibly or ineptly.
+Many organizations spend considerable human and financial resources to acquire the customer and consumer insights to ensure well-informed decision making.
+Through experience, their marketing teams learn how to interpret and use those insights effectively to strengthen brand equity.
+I have come across inexperienced Brand Managers misusing research while trying to determine the future direction for the brand.
+This is dangerous for brand equity on many levels.

 Here are some ways one might endanger brand equity through inept use of research:

 Compromising on respondent profile – It is often not easy to get respondents to participate in research due to their busy lives.
-One may face this challenge particularly from premium brand consumers.
-I have seen research agencies cut corners in respondent selection resulting in poor insights from questionable respondent profile.
-Always conduct research among the right target group without compromising consumer profile.
+One may face this challenge, particularly from premium brand consumers.
+I have seen research agencies cut corners in respondent selection resulting in poor insights from questionable respondent profiles.
+Always research the right target group without compromising consumer profile.

 Watch out – you are likely to end up with an unwanted winner destined for failure in market!

-Using research to manage stakeholders – An influential stakeholder in the organisation without having proper understanding of brand positioning may give an input to brand strategy.
-A brand team lacking conviction to firmly stand behind their vision may decide to absorb the pressure by incorporating the off-strategy idea in research hoping it would be rejected by consumers.
+Using research to manage stakeholders – An influential stakeholder in the organization without having a proper understanding of brand positioning may give input to brand strategy.
+A brand team lacking the conviction to firmly stand behind their vision may decide to absorb the pressure by incorporating the off-strategy idea in research hoping it would be rejected by consumers.
 And if it isn’t rejected, their backsides are covered since the idea is now consumer validated.
-This is very risky because an off-brand but impactful idea can potentially jeopardise the entire research outcome.
-An ex colleague said it perfectly:
+This is very risky because an off-brand but impactful idea can potentially jeopardize the entire research outcome.
+An ex-colleague said it perfectly:

 “If you only put three donkeys in a horse race, one will win.
 That does not make the donkey a horse.”
 So if you are looking for the winning horse only put good horses in the race and eliminate the probability of a winner donkey.